 “You have to first satisfy the usability and location of a space for a tenant.
 Those are the main drivers; then the tenant will start looking at the quality issues,” says Alexis Karolides, GDS team leader, Rocky Mountain Institute, Snowmass, CO.
 According to Karolides, quality issues, such as temperature control and access to natural views, are becoming increasingly important as the correlation between interior elements and absentee rates is proven.
 Panelists urged more building owners and facilities managers to investigate the growing research on productivity.

 In addition to worker performance issues, the panel of experts stated that issues of worker satisfaction are also becoming business drivers.
-For example, underfloor air delivery and power systems were noted as optimal candidates for projects, not just because of their power efficiency and return on investment, but also because the system had significantly fewer complaints. “[At a recent office building project], the developer expected 300 calls a year.
+For example, underfloor air delivery and power stems were noted as optimal candidates for projects, not just because of their power efficiency and return on investment, but also because the system had significantly fewer complaints. “[At a recent office building project], the developer expected 300 calls a year.
 They completed a building with underfloor air and occupant adjustment and it was down to 30 calls a year.
 They have less headaches, and people could be working on projects instead of making sure it isn’t too hot or cold,” says Epstein.
 Freddie Mac is planning on doing a comparison of its new data center, which features underfloor air distribution, against the organization’s more traditional facilities to measure end-user satisfaction.

 Calculating the Importance of Choice